TrackerLounge/DojoJoe/README.md

 # Construction Materials
 * 3.5 in. long 1/2 in. thick lag screw hook to attach to ceiling.
 The threaded shank should be 3.5 in. in length or greater.
-Assume that he first 0.5 in. of thread will be in non-load bearing dry wall.
-For safety, you want as much threaded screw in the joist as possible.
+Assume that the first 0.5 in. of threading will be in non-load bearing dry wall.
+For safety, you want as much threaded screw (3 in. or more) in the joist as possible.
 * 1/4 in. metal pully.
 * 3/4 in. and 1/2 in.
 PVC Pipe for bones
 * 1/4 in.
 PVC for the core of the head to allow rope to pass thru